jakobwgnr/calendar-week-cli/readme.md

-#Sometimes you need it
+# Sometimes you need it

-This small & simple Node package returns the current calendar week
+This small, simple and helpful Node-package provides a CLI that returns the current calendar week:

 Install with (prerequisite Node.js installed):